Bayesian forward modelling of cosmic shear data: The mock data

 \section{The mock data}

-To test the inference framework, we generated mock observations of cosmic shear with 30 sources per arcmin$^2$ as expected for the Euclid survey, with four tomographic bins with equal number density of sources, and a non-trivial survey mask.
+To test the inference framework, we generated mock observations of cosmic shear with 30 sources per arcmin$^2$ as expected for the Euclid survey, with four tomographic bins and a non-trivial survey mask.
 In this section, we describe the properties of the synthetic data.

 Mock data are constructed by first generating Gaussian initial conditions on a Cartesian grid of size 1$h^{-1}$~Gpc $\times 1h^{-1}$~Gpc $\times 4h^{-1}$~Gpc with $128\times 128 \times 256$ voxels.
 To generate primordial Gaussian density fluctuations we used a cosmological matter power spectrum including the baryonic wiggles calculated according to the prescription provided by \citet[][]{EH98,EH99}.
 We further assumed a standard $\Lambda$CDM cosmology with the following set of parameters: $\Omega_m = 0.31,\ \Omega_\Lambda = 0.69,\ \Omega_b = 0.049,\ h=0.6711,\ \sigma_8= 0.8,\ n_s = 0.9624$.
 Here ${\rm H}_0=100 h$~km~s$^{-1}$~Mpc$^{-1}$.